davidcalhoun/eslint-plugin-test-selectors/readme.md

 ### testAttribute

-The default test attribute is `data-test-id`, but you can override with with whatever you like.
+The default test attribute is `data-test-id`, but you can override it with whatever you like.
 Here is how you would use `data-some-custom-attribute` instead:

 ```json
 {